Rappetor/Sovol-SV08-Mainline/README.md

 1. Download the **MINIMAL** BIGTREETECH image.
 Careful, there's also a full image that has an unknown version of Klipper already installed.
 Go to: https://github.com/bigtreetech/CB1/releases/tag/V2.3.4
    - Used in this example: [CB1_Debian11_minimal_kernel5.16_20240319.img.xz](https://github.com/bigtreetech/CB1/releases/download/V2.3.4/CB1_Debian11_minimal_kernel5.16_20240319.img.xz)
 2. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.
+3. Back-up ~/home/sovol/klipper_config/printer.cfg~ for later (for the /dev/serial/by-id/usb-Klipper*stm32f103xe* serials).
-3. Use [BalenaEtcher](https://github.com/balena-io/etcher/releases) to write the image to the eMMC
+4. Use [BalenaEtcher](https://github.com/balena-io/etcher/releases) to write the image to the eMMC
    - Used in this example: balenaEtcher-win32-x64-1.19.21.zip (portable, so doesn't need an installer)
    - Open Balena Etcher<br>
      -> Choose "Flash from file", browse and choose the downloaded CB1 image<br>
      -> Select the eMMC drive (e.g. Generic USB STORAGE DEVICE USB device)<br>
      -> Flash! (this will erase everything on the eMMC!)
-4. After the flash is complete you can close BalenaEtcher.
+5. After the flash is complete you can close BalenaEtcher.
 If everything is alright you now see a FAT drive called 'BOOT' (if not, eject the USB adapter and put it back in)

 _You can now continue to **STEP 3**_